 Many health and social care organisations are inspected by the CQC (Care Quality Commission), which rates various aspects on a scale from poor to outstanding.
-Find out more about the CQC in our blogs:
+Find out more about the CQC in The CQC Hub.

 How can Radar Healthcare help you improve clinical governance?